mitchpaulus/neobem/doc/reference.md

 To load data from Excel, you can use a structure with the following options.

 1. `type`: This must be set to `'Excel'`{.nbem}.
+2. `path`: Required.
+A string that is the relative path to the Excel file.
-2. `sheet`: Optional.
+3. `sheet`: Optional.
 A string that has the name of the sheet to pull the data from.
 If omitted, the first worksheet is used by default.
-3. `range`: Optional.
+4. `range`: Optional.
 Can be specified in different forms.
     - `'A1:B2'`{.nbem} style.
 This is a string that specifies the complete range in normal Excel range syntax.
     - `'A1'`{.nbem} style.
 A single cell reference.
 Neobem will use the input as